bfraser4/Python-API-Challenge/README.md

-# Unit 6 Homework: What's the Weather Like?
+# OpenWeatherAPI Analysis: What's the Weather Like?

 ## Background